Jimmy Graham: 2010 season

-Graham was selected by the New Orleans Saints in the third round of the 2010 NFL draft, with the 95th overall selection.
+Graham was selected by the New Orleans Saints in the third round (95th overall) of the 2010 NFL draft.
 He signed a four-year, $2.445 million rookie contract on July 28, 2010.

-In his rookie season in 2010, Graham started in only five games, playing behind veteran tight end Jeremy Shockey.
-In a Week 9 game at the Carolina Panthers, his first NFL game in his home state, Graham caught a 19-yard pass from quarterback Drew Brees to score his first career NFL touchdown, contributing to a 34–3 victory.
-On December 19, against the Baltimore Ravens in Week 15, Graham recorded two receiving touchdowns for his first multi-touchdown game in the 30–24 loss.
-In Week 16, against the Atlanta Falcons, he scored the go-ahead touchdown late in the 17–14 victory.
-Graham finished the 2010 season with 31 catches for 356 receiving yards and five receiving touchdowns.
+As a rookie, Graham started in only five games, playing behind veteran tight end Jeremy Shockey.
+During Week 9 against the Carolina Panthers, his first NFL game in his home state, Graham caught a 19-yard pass from quarterback Drew Brees to score his first career NFL touchdown, contributing to a 34–3 road victory.
+During Week 15, against the Baltimore Ravens in Week 15, Graham recorded two receiving touchdowns for his first multi-touchdown game in the 30–24 loss.
+In the next game against the Atlanta Falcons, he scored the go-ahead touchdown late during the 17–14 victory.

+Graham finished the season with 31 catches for 356 yards and five touchdowns.
 Graham led all National Football Conference (NFC) rookie tight ends in major receiving categories.